Standardised workflow for mass spectrometry-based single-cell proteomics data processing and analysis using the scp package: Methods

 \subsubsection{Imputation}

 }

 Imputation consists of replacing missing values with predicted values.
 These imputed values are computed from the observed values.
 One of the most commonly used algorithms is the k-Nearest Neighbours (KNN) algorithm.
 KNN infers values from features showing similar expression patterns, called neighbours, across samples.
 Working with a complete dataset unlocks many computational tools that break upon the presence of missing values.
-However, imputation of missing values can lead to biased estimates ( \hyperlink{ref-obrien_effects_2018}{O'Brien et al. 2018}; \hyperlink{ref-goeminne_msqrob_2020}{Goeminne et al. 2020}), especially for data with high proportions of missing values such as SCP ( \hyperlink{ref-vanderaa_revisiting_2023}{Vanderaa and Gatto 2023b}).
+However, imputation of missing values can lead to biased estimates\textsuperscript{ \hyperlink{ref-obrien_effects_2018}{26}, \hyperlink{ref-goeminne_msqrob_2020}{27}}, especially for data with high proportions of missing values such as SCP\textsuperscript{ \hyperlink{ref-vanderaa_revisiting_2023}{28}}.
 Therefore, we recommend avoiding imputation when possible.

 If needed, imputation can easily be done with the \texttt{impute()} function. \texttt{impute()} needs the index of the sets to impute, here the normalised and log-transformed protein sets.
 The method used is the KNN algorithm with 3 nearest neighbours (\texttt{k}).
 The \texttt{rowmax} and \texttt{colmax} arguments limit the maximum percentage of missing data allowed in any row and column, respectively.
 We set both to 1 to allow any proportion of missing value.
 We name the imputed sets by substituting the ``norm\_log'' suffixes with ``imptd''.